evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 **There are more output formats!**.
 You can also export Report results in different formats like HTML, JSON, dataframe, and more.
 Refer to the [Output Formats](output_formats.md) for details.
 {% endhint %}

 **Example 4**.
 You can customize some of the Presets using parameters.
-For example, calculate quality metrics for a binary probabilistic classification model with a custom decision threshold:
+For example, calculate quality metrics for a binary probabilistic classification model with a custom decision threshold instead of default 0.5:

 ```python
 dataset_report = Report(metrics=[